ajcuellar/docker-calibre-web/README.md

 We utilise the docker manifest for multi-platform awareness.
 More information is available from docker [here](https://distribution.github.io/distribution/spec/manifest-v2-2/#manifest-list) and our announcement [here](https://blog.linuxserver.io/2019/02/21/the-lsio-pipeline-project/).

-Simply pulling `lscr.io/linuxserver/calibre-web:latest` should retrieve the correct image for your arch, but you can also pull specific arch images via tags.
+Simply pulling `ajcuellar/calibre-web:latest` should retrieve the correct image for your arch, but you can also pull specific version images via tags.

 The architectures supported by this image are: